 These experiences, both in and out of the classroom, combined with accessible faculty, dedicated alumni and our well-earned reputation for excellence, prepares students well to take the next step, whether it be entry into the job market, an MBA or other graduate business programs.

 Move Quickly from Learning to Doing

-Stonehill’s business program is renowned for getting students out into the field for the kind of real-world experience that not only adds important perspective to their coursework but also connects them to the people who can play a role in determining their success after graduation.
+Stonehill’s Business Administration program is renowned for getting students out into the field for the kind of real-world experience that not only adds important perspective to their coursework but also connects them to the people who can play a role in determining their success after graduation.

 Students will have the opportunity to apply classroom theories in comprehensive on-the-job internships, either domestically or internationally, and through our many co-curricular programs.

 Our new Meehan School of Business building, which opened fall 2019, features the latest technology for the classroom, research, collaboration and project-based learning.
 The state-of-the-art spaces include a 32-seat Bloomberg classroom, capital markets/trading room, and a one button recording studio, among others.